Online hunter education course now accepted in Nevada for those over 11 years old

 Now if you have anyone 11 years or older, they can complete the online Nevada hunter education course, and then instantly apply for big game tags in Nevada.
 There is no in the field course required.
 This new change applies to both residents and nonresidents.
 So a nonresident can still take the Nevada online hunter education course and then apply for big game tags.

 The cost for the hunter education course online is only $24.50.
 In the past, you had to take a course in-person to complete the hunter education process in order to apply in Nevada.
-Also, with everything going on with the coronavirus lately, this is always a step in the right direction to still allow aspiring hunters a way to get into the draw.
+Also, with everything going on with the coronavirus lately (see all COVID-19 updates here), this is always a step in the right direction to still allow aspiring hunters a way to get into the draw.

 Once you've completed your hunter education course, new hunters can then buy their Nevada hunting license and apply in the big game draw here.

 Summary of required steps

 - Apply for Nevada big game tags below